Investment Advisory Firm Types and Motivations Matter

 Another way large financial institutions increase their revenues is through the sale of additional products, also known as cross-selling.
 Some of the most lucrative financial products a financial advisor can sell are those within the insurance and annuity product markets.
 Insurance is a necessary risk-management tool that is appropriate for most individuals in some form.
 However, there are many different types, structures, carriers, and levels of insurance.
 Many firms incentivize their advisors to focus their efforts on selling insurance products with the highest level of fees and profitability, rather than those which the client truly needs.
 Again, the best way to be sure that conflicts of interest are not driving the recommendations of these products is to work with an advisor who is not incentivized by their recommendations.

-Fee-Only Is Best, but How to Choose an Advisor?
+Fee Only Financial Planning Is Best, but How to Choose a Financial Advisor?

 Not every fee-only advisor is a good choice.

 Due to the elimination of many conflicts of interest, fee-only advisors are able to completely focus their efforts on what is best for their clients.
 That, however, does not mean that any fee-only advisor is a good choice.
 Below are some factors you should consider when selecting a financial advisor: